2014–2015 Carl A. Scott Book Scholarship Application Cycle

 A three-pronged program was developed to meet the goals of the fund.

-Two book scholarships in the amount of $500 each are awarded each academic year to students who have demonstrated a commitment to work for equity and social justice in social work.
-Fill out the book scholarship application (MS Word).
+- Book Scholarships: Two book scholarships in the amount of $500 each are awarded each academic year to students who have demonstrated a commitment to work for equity and social justice in social work.
+The recipients of the 2014–2015 academic year scholarships will be announced in late September 2014.

-If you would like to make a contribution to the fund, you may download this form or call our accounting manager, Ed Blair, at 703.519.2061.
+If you would like to make a contribution to the fund,you may download this form or call our accounting manager, Ed Blair, at +1.703.519.2061.